 Families Wanting to Adopt in Pennsylvania

-Are you planning to grow your family through adoption?
-If you are considering adopting a newborn, toddler, or maybe an older child up to the age of six in Pennsylvania contact Lifetime Adoption, one of the nationwide leaders in open adoption.
-With over three decades of successfully matching birth families and adoptive families, our experienced coordinators will make your adoption dreams come true.
-They are dedicated to treating birth mothers and adoptive families with all of the care and respect they deserve.
+Are you planning to grow your family through adoption in n PA?
+If you are considering adopting a newborn, toddler, or maybe an older child up to the age of six, contact Lifetime Adoption.
+We are a leader in open adoption in addition to over three decades of successfully matching birth families and adoptive families.
+Our experienced coordinators will make your adoption dreams come true and they are dedicated to treating birth mothers and adoptive families with all of the care and respect they deserve.
 They make sure everyone in the adoption process has all the support and resources they need.

 Starting the Adoption Process

-So, you have decided to look into adopting, how do you get started?
-It’s quite simple.
-Just fill out our short online application.
-It is free to apply to adopt at Lifetime, and you will not be obligated in any way to move forward if you choose not to.
+So, you have decided to look into adoption in PA and now you are wondering how you get started.
+It’s quite quick and what’s more, it’s easy to fill out our short online application.
+The application is free and you will not be obligated in any way to move forward if you choose not to.
 A Lifetime Adoption coordinator will contact you, once pre-approved, to explain the Lifetime process.
 She will answer any questions you may have and get you started with instruction on how to create your personal profile for birth mothers to view.
 She will refer you to a home study provider and adoption attorney.
 In addition, she will provide you with access to education, blogs, and many other resources including access on our Lifetime membership site.

 The founder of Lifetime Adoption, Mardie Caldwell has created the successful Lifetime Adoption program after navigating the adoption of her son.
 She wanted to share the lessons she learned about what worked and what didn’t work with others to help them realize their adoption dreams.

 In Pennsylvania, you can expect your adoption to generally become final within a couple months after placement.
 Every adoption is unique, however, so consult with your adoption attorney about your individual adoption facts.